 For something festive that won't give you such a fright, host a fall harvest Halloween party.
 Turn your home into a pumpkin patch full of photo ops, pumpkin-spiced foods, and seasonal décor.
 Think haystacks, pumpkins, candles, flowers, and anything that screams fall.
 Serve up a spiced cocktail and a few pumpkin-infused treats to create the perfect seasonal setting.

-Or for something more substantial, try this fall dinner party menu, which features a porchetta spiced pork shoulder, kabocha squash salad with pomegranate, figs, and chèvre; roasted Brussels sprouts with dates, pistachio, and lemon; and for dessert, almond-cardamom apple cake.
+Or for something more substantial, try a fall dinner party menu, featuring porchetta spiced pork shoulder, kabocha squash salad with pomegranate, figs, and chèvre; roasted Brussels sprouts with dates, pistachio, and lemon; and for dessert, almond-cardamom apple cake.

 Start a Speakeasy